benjaminbellman/benjaminbellman/README.md

 ### About Me
-Data enthusiast working at CityInnovate to revolutionalize government procurement.
+Data enthusiast working at City Innovate to revolutionalize government procurement.
-- 4 years experience in analytics,operations and product-oriented roles.
+- 5 years experience in analytics, product and operations roles.
 - 🔭 Working on projects which bridge gaps between Business Analytics and Data Science.
 - 📫 How to reach me: bbellman95@gmail.com [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/ben95/)